um-grex/grex-docs/content/english/friends/alliancecan/_index.md

 * WestGrid network addresses in the westgrid.ca domain are no longer nor used on Grex.
 Please use hpc.umanitoba.ca domain!
 {{< /alert >}}

-## The Alliance's clusters and services
+## Alliance's clusters and services
 ---

 * [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en)